Research

 with Celeste K. Carruthers, Shaun Dougherty, Thomas Goldring, Daniel Kreisman, Roddy Theobald, and Carly Urban

-We quantify alignment between high school career and technical education (CTE) and local labor markets across five states—Massachusetts, Michigan, Montana, Tennessee, and Washington.
+We describe alignment between high school career and technical education (CTE) and local labor markets across five states—Massachusetts, Michigan, Montana, Tennessee, and Washington.
 We find that CTE is partially aligned with local labor markets.
-A 10-percentage-point increase in the share of local jobs most related to a given CTE career cluster is associated with a 3-point increase in CTE concentration in that cluster.
-Concentrators in business and service fields are more aligned with jobs requiring a college degree, whereas more technical students are more aligned with jobs that do not require college.
-Women and students from racial or ethnic minority groups are more aligned with college-level jobs than with HS-level jobs.
+A 10-percentage-point higher share of local jobs related to a CTE career cluster is associated with a 3-point higher rate of CTE concentration in that cluster.
+Women and students from racial or ethnic minority groups are better aligned with local employment than men, in part due to their selection of CTE fields like Education & Training, Health Science, and Hospitality & Tourism, which correspond with a large portion of the workforce in almost every metro area.
 We find more limited evidence of dynamic, short-term adjustments in CTE after changes in local labor markets.
-Realignment lags the labor market by two-to-three years, is less than one-for-one, and is only observed following changes in college-level employment.
+A small degree of realignment lags the labor market by two-to-three years and is only observed following changes in college-level employment.

 Who Takes High-Earning CTE Pathways?